By Ashok Prasad, Founder, Niyyam

 The solution is surprisingly simple:

-Instead of managing 8–10 funds, you can create a powerful, diversified portfolio using just 3 mutual funds.
+Instead of managing 8–10 funds, you can build a powerful and diversified portfolio using just three mutual funds.

 Direct Answer

-A 3-fund mutual fund portfolio consists of one large-cap fund, one mid-cap (or flexi-cap) fund, and one debt or hybrid fund.
-This structure provides diversification, growth, and stability for long-term wealth creation.
+A 3-fund mutual fund portfolio consists of one large-cap fund, one mid-cap or flexi-cap fund, and one debt or hybrid fund.
+This structure provides diversification, growth, and stability, making it highly effective for long-term wealth creation.

 What is a 3-Fund Portfolio?

-A 3-fund portfolio is a minimal yet complete investment structure.
+A 3-fund portfolio is a simple yet complete investment structure designed to cover all essential asset classes.

 | Fund Type | Role | Objective |